cesarferradas/ferrad.as/_posts/2021-02-18-simplest-python-3-default-macos.md

 ---
 layout: post
-title: Simplest way to make Python 3 the default on Mac OS
+title: Simplest way to make Python 3 the default on MacOS
 ---

-On a fresh Mac OS computer, the default is Python 2.
+On a fresh MacOS install, Python defaults to version 2.
 Not ideal.
-Here I show you the quickest and simplest way to make the default version Python 3.
+Here I show you the quickest way to make the default Python 3.

 ### 1. Install Python 3